• Skip to primary navigation

 • 2 Tbsp. sliced green onion

-• 2 cups halved cherry tomatoes red, yellow or both
+• 2 cups halved cherry tomatoes mixed colors is fun!

 Instructions